Skip to content

 Use Simple search (manual Boolean)

-Experienced users can choose Simple search to enter their own Boolean string without using the AI tool.
+Experienced CV Database users can choose Simple search to enter their own Boolean string without using the AI tool.

 CVDB Screenshot 2025-06-11